 - Check your region at the top of the console.
 Amazon Connect isn’t available in all regions.
 To make sure Amazon Connect is set up correctly, select US East (N. Virginia) from the region dropdown at the top of the AWS Management Console after getting started.

-- On the Identity management page, make sure SAML 2.0-based authentication is selected.
+- On the Identity management page, make sure Store users within Amazon Connect is selected.

 - In the Access URL field, enter a unique value.
-Make it something fun like your favorite food or your pet's name.
-This value becomes your instance alias.
+This value becomes your instance name.

-- Store your instance alias in a safe place.
+- Store your Access URL in a safe place.
 You need it later in the project.

 - On the Create an Administrator page, make sure Add a new admin is selected.

 - Complete the form to create your admin account.
-Store the admin username in a safe place.
-Then click Next step.
+Store the admin username and password in a safe place.
+Then click Next Step.